quat1024/garden/garden/lingo-2.md

 A "variant" of a symbol

-* Star bubble thing, modified: Change a letter instead of adding/removing one.
+* Star bubble thing, modified: ~~Change a letter instead of adding/removing one~~ Draw an additional stroke on the word, instead of just a generic letter change?
+F -> E for example since you're adding a line (I watched an Icely video)
 * Vertical bar thing, modified: A rhyme, instead of a homophone.

-The Partial has one puzzle where the blanks are on the top and the prefilled answer is on the bottom.
-Interesting.
-The Partial's symbol is symmetrical but other symbols aren't so that could be neat

 ### Planet